Career options for solicitors

 Find out more about judicial appointments

-This online classroom is aimed at solicitors across all levels of PQE considering consultancy work as an option.
+This online classroom is aimed at solicitors across all levels of PQE considering consultancy work.

-The panel discussion will discuss practical points to consider before working as a consultant.
+The panel discusses practical points to consider before working as a consultant.

 This online classroom with Q&A is aimed at individuals who want advice on how to impress at job interviews.